WentaoLuo/Likelihood_pseudoCl_HSCY1/README.md

-This code work with Python 2.7.5 and the library used in this code is Numpy, Scipy
+This code work with Python 2.7.5 and the library used in this code is Numpy, Scipy,
- Monte Python 2.2.2/3.0.1 (B. Audren)
+ Monte Python 2.2.2/3.0.1 (B. Audren),
- MultiNest: v3.10/v3.11 (Feroz, Hobson), if you want to run nestcheck, v3.11 is required CLASS 2.6.3
+ MultiNest: v3.10/v3.11 (Feroz, Hobson) (if you want to run nestcheck, v3.11 is required), CLASS 2.6.3,
- CLASS with HMcode (Brieden, Archidiacono, Lesgourgues) Colossus 1.2.1 (Diemer 2018)
+ CLASS with HMcode (Brieden, Archidiacono, Lesgourgues), Colossus 1.2.1 (Diemer 2018)